NetSPI/PowerUpSQL/README.md

 ### Discovery Functions

-These are functions that can be used for enumerating SQL Servers instances that can then be targeted by other functions.
+These functions can be used for enumerating SQL Server instances.
+Discovered instances can then be piped into other PowerUpSQL functions.
+Below are a few examples.

+Example: Get-SQLInstanceDomain -Verbose | Get-SQLServerInfo -Verbose

 |Function Name|Description |Status    |
 |:--------------------------------|:-----------|:---------|